lukehollenback/packet-server/README.md

   //

   //
-  // Tell the server to stop and wait for it to finishe doing so.
+  // Tell the server to stop and wait for it to finish doing so.
   //
   chStopped, err := server.Stop()
   if err != nil {